 Who Should Learn Kung Fu Online?

-Maybe you live in an area where there aren’t any local schools/clubs available for you train at, or you can’t find what you are searching for locally like Jamie.
+Maybe you live in an area where there aren’t any local schools/clubs available for you to train at, or you can’t find what you are searching for locally like Jamie.

 Because we teach you how energy works with your body, and energy + physics are universal regardless of style.
 We will teach you the proper body mechanics you need to learn in order to be effective whenever you are ready. 🙂

 They don’t know the how to’s or why’s.
-They simply teach what they where taught and rinse and repeat.
-Most are training in external martial arts, and think that internal martial arts is too mystical when in reality it is not.
+They simply teach what they were taught and rinse and repeat.
+Most are training in external martial arts, and think that internal martial arts are too mystical when in reality it is not.

-I even traveled the U.S. to find other schools, because while I love Sifu Phu, I am not in love with where I live.
+I even traveled to the U.S. to find other schools, because while I love Sifu Phu, I am not in love with where I live.
 I thought maybe he was just talking smack, but after traveling the U.S.

 Which is one of the reasons we created Enter Shaolin, so people around the world like yourself, could have an opportunity to learn from Sifu Phu Ngo too.